• Skip to primary navigation

 Tips

-• They must be dry if you cook your own lentils or use canned ones.
+• The lentils must be dry!
+If you cook your lentils or use canned ones, ensure they are drained and firm, not mushy.

-• Do not over-pulse the mixture in the food processor.
+• Please don't over-pulse the mixture in the food processor.
 Over-pulsing causes the mixture to become too moist and doesn't bake through.

 • Use a silicone loaf pan with parchment paper instead of a standard loaf pan.